Analyzing Learned Molecular Representations for Property Prediction: Results and Discussion

 \subsection{Analysis of Split Type}

 We now justify our use of scaffold splits for performance evaluation.
 The ultimate goal of building a property prediction model is to predict properties on new chemistry in order to aid the search for drugs from new classes of molecules.
 On proprietary company datasets, performance on new chemistry is evaluated using a chronological split of the data, i.e., everything before a certain date serves as the training set while everything after that date serves as the test set.
 This approximates model performance on molecules that chemists are likely to investigate in the future.
-Since chronological data is typically unavailable for public datasets, we investigate whether we can use our scaffold split as a reasonable proxy for a chronological split.
+Since chronological data is typically unavailable for public datasets, we investigate whether we can use our scaffold split as a reasonable proxy for a chronological split, following the work of \citeauthor{sheridan2015relative}\cite{sheridan2015relative}.

 Figure \ref{fig:amgen_scaffold_overlap} provides motivation for a scaffold split approach.
-As illustrated in the figure, train and test sets according to a chronological split share significantly fewer molecular scaffolds than train and test sets split randomly.
+As illustrated in the figure, train and test sets according to a chronological split share fewer molecular scaffolds than train and test sets split randomly.
 Since our scaffold split enforces zero molecular scaffold overlap between the train and test set, it should ideally provide a split that is at least as difficult as a chronological split.

-As illustrated in Figures \ref{fig:amgen_split_type}, \ref{fig:novartis_split_type}, and \ref{fig:pdbbind_split_type}, performance on our scaffold split is on average closer to performance on a chronological split on proprietary datasets from Amgen and Novartis and on the public PDBBind datasets.
-However, results are noisy due to the nature of chronological splitting, where we only have a single data split (as opposed to random and scaffold splitting, which both have a random component and can generate different splits depending on the random seed).
-Figure \ref{fig:split_type} shows the difference between a random split and a scaffold split on the publicly available datasets, further demonstrating that a scaffold split generally results in a more difficult, and ideally more useful, measure of performance.
-Therefore, all of our results are reported on a scaffold split in order to better reflect the generalization ability of our model on new chemistry.
+As illustrated in Figures \ref{fig:amgen_split_type}, \ref{fig:novartis_split_type}, and \ref{fig:pdbbind_split_type}, performance on our scaffold split is on average closer to performance on a chronological split on proprietary datasets from Amgen and Novartis and on the public PDBbind datasets.
+However, the results are noisy due to the nature of chronological splitting, where we only have a single data split, as opposed to random and scaffold splitting, which both have a random component and can generate different splits depending on the random seed.
+We can alleviate the problem with noise in chronological datasets by using a sliding time window to get different equally-sized splits, at the cost of significantly decreasing the dataset size.
+We report results on such sliding window splits in the Supporting Information, as the conclusions from these splits are qualitatively similar to those in the main paper.